serebrov/serebrov.github.io-hugo/content/posts/2012-04-03-vim-replace-word-with-yanked-text.md

 What happens next might be unexpected in this scenario: when we pasted over the `old_name`, it was deleted and put into the default Vim register instead of `new_name`, so next time we use `p`, it will paste the `old_name` (tldr: the `xnoremap p pgvy` mapping helps fix this).

-This behavior is nice when we actually deleted something, for example, if we did `dw` to delete `old_name`, we expect to be able to paste it with `p`, but this is less expected in the case the deletion was implicit, as in the case of the pasting over slection.
+This behavior is nice when we actually deleted something, for example, if we did `dw` to delete `old_name`, we expect to be able to paste it with `p`, but this is less expected in the case the deletion was implicit, as in the case of the pasting over selection.

 <!-- more -->